Subscribe to Body Moments Newsletter and get a FREE e-book!

 • God/the Universe supports me in all things, monetarily, physically and emotionally!

-As with all Intuitive Movement, make my foam roller exercises and their descriptions a starting point only.
 Intuitive movement never pushes through pain that is more than moderate.
 Remember that pain is a message to you that something is wrong.
 If severe pain exists in your forearms, wrists or hands, along with any numbness, seek medical attention.

-Foam Roller Exercises for Your Forearms:
+Foam Roller Exercise Video for Your Forearms:

 • Rotate your arm so that your thumb faces downward.
 Rotate it even farther if you can so the palm is up to the sky with your thumb toward the back.